ddmitov/perl-executing-browser/README.md

 * Users have full access to their local data using PEB.
 * PEB-based applications are no danger to the underlying operating system.
 * Trusted and untrusted content are not mixed together in one browser window.
   Trusted content is any content originating from either the local pseudo-domain ```http://local-pseudodomain/``` or from a trusted domain listed in ```{PEB_binary_directory}/resources/app/trusted-domains.json```.
 This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content for loading of web fonts in PEB-based applications or for developing rich/thick/fat clients based on PEB. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
+It allows mixing local and remote content for loading of web fonts or for developing rich/thick/fat clients. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
   Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ```trusted-domains.json``` file.

 **Security features based on C++ code:**